• Skip to main content

 Bursting with citrus flavor, this bright and bubbly Limoncello Spritz is Italy's answer to happy hour!
 Made with only 4 ingredients - Limoncello, Prosecco, lemon juice and sparkling water - this cocktail is the perfect balance of tangy and sweet.
 Enjoy a glass of this light and refreshing spritzer in minutes!

-Footed glass filled with limoncello spritz cocktail. this recipe
+Footed glass filled with limoncello spritz cocktail.

 If your summer plans don't include lounging on the Italian Riviera (yeah, me neither), you can still enjoy a classic Italian aperitivo (or happy hour cocktail) in your own backyard with this simple and delicious Limoncello Spritz recipe.